In this Guide

 Western Australia

-WA does not use daylight savings.
+WA does not use DST.
 The state stays on Australian Western Standard Time (AWST) year-round.
 It’s two or three hours behind the eastern states during daylight saving, depending on where you are.

 Tasmania